Logo

 Nestled on a few acres down a winding road in Brush Prairie, Flat Tack Farm feels like the hug you didn’t know you needed.
 Inside warm greenhouse tunnels, surrounded by vibrant greens, rainbow carrots, and sprawling strawberry plants, farmers Kelly Peters and Patrick Dorris have created something special - a farm that feeds people’s bellies and their hearts.

-⬅ Previous 1 of 2 pages (There are 12 posts) Next ➡
+⬅ Previous (1 of 2 pages) Next ➡